youshamahmood96/job-interview-prep/Tree/ReadMe.md

 # What is a tree?
-A data structure which consists of nodes, and they are in a parent child realtionship
+A data structure which consists of nodes, and they are in a parent child relationship

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5f/Tree_%28computer_science%29.svg/220px-Tree_%28computer_science%29.svg.png" />